Some documents linked from this page may require Adobe Acrobat PDF reader.

 Over time, the modems used to provide this function have grown old and many have passed their bits on to the bit bucket.

-As far as using the transparent repeater, it is pretty straight forward.
+As far as using the regen repeater, it is pretty straight forward.
 Anything you send to it (remember to use a split just like

 you would for a voice repeater) will be repeated on its output (1200 baud packets only).
 If you want to connect to the node at the repeater site,

-you would just call the callsign of the FPAC node (see the revised instructions for using the network to be posted soon).
+you would just call the callsign of the FPAC node or RMS callsign (see the revised instructions for using the network to be posted soon).

 Thank you for visiting!